r-kasidit/carbon-footprint-bsgc2022/readme.md

-# repoitory fir storing how to calculate corbon footprint of BSGC 27 events
+# Carbon footprint of the BSGC-27 event

 ## this code was adpated from here